 "To me, politics has never been that kind of analysis, where you just take a decision because you have nothing to lose," Valentine said.

 Several other Republicans had expressed interest in the governor's race, including Salt Lake Chamber president Lane Beattie and University of Utah Hinckley Institute of Politics director Kirk Jowers.
 But they decided against running.
-Both have been named by Herbert to serve on his new Governor's Advisory Team, a sort of formal "kitchen cabinet" that also includes business and community leaders.
+Both have been named by Herbert to serve on his new Governor's Advisory Team, a sort of formal "kitchen cabinet" that also includes business and community leaders.9 comments on this story

 Valentine said he has not been asked to join the team and wouldn't accept anyway.